 First Aid Labels

-Accidents can happen quickly in the workplace, so employees need to know where first aid equipment is located.
+Accidents can happen quickly in the workplace, so employees need to know where equipment is located with first aid symbols and labels.
 They should receive training about this equipment, but labels can also help direct people to eyewash stations, showers and first aid kits in emergencies.

 Emergency eyewash stations, for example, use a green and white color scheme and they should be placed near the station itself.
 They can also be placed along the route to the equipment to point people in the right direction.